Essequibo River

 Territory near the river is argued over by Venezuela and Guyana.
-Venezuela considers that the natural border according to the divortium aquarum that delimits the eastern margin of that country with the Cooperative Republic of Guyana is "by law", although due to the territorial dispute between the two countries for the sovereignty of Guayana Esequiba, it is "De facto administered and occupied for the most part by the former English colony of British Guiana, present-day Guyana.
+The river is administered by Guyana after being previously colonized by the British.
+Historically, Venezuela has claimed the Essequibo River as their most eastern border, though in practice it was under Dutch control.

 Geography

 The river runs through the Guianan moist forests ecoregion.

 The average annual rainfall in the catchment area is 2,174 mm.

 There are many rapids and waterfalls (e.g., Kaieteur Falls on the Potaro River) along the route of the Essequibo, and its 20 km wide estuary is dotted with numerous small islands.
 It enters the Atlantic 21 km from Georgetown, the capital city of Guyana.
 The river features Murrays Fall, Pot Falls, Kumaka Falls, and Waraputa Falls.